klust/SupercomputersForStarters/docs/4_Storage/4_04_Revolution.md

 can be erased and rewritten only 150 to 500 times without failing.
 Drives try to compensate for that by very clever write and erase strategies and by keeping some spare storage on the drive that can be used to replace worn out parts, so that a fixed size can be reported to the operating system.
-This technique is called *wear leveling*.
+This technique is called *wear levelling*.
 This complex management of data on the drive to appear as a regular drive to the operating system is also one of the reasons why flash drives have actually rather powerful processors.
 Endurance of SSDs is measured in Drive Writes Per Day, abbreviated DWPD.
 In the table above, these have all been